systemslab/popper-paper/paper/paper.md

 experiment has a `datasets/` folder in it.

 An example paper project is shown in @Lst:dir.
-A paper repository is mainly composed of the article text and experiment orchestration logic.
+A paper repository is composed primarily of the article text and experiment orchestration logic.
 The actual code that gets executed by an experiment is not part of the repository.
-This, as well as any large datasets that are used as input to an experiment reside in their own repositories and are stored in the experiment folder of paper repository as references.
+This, as well as any large datasets that are used as input to an experiment, reside in their own repositories and are stored in the experiment folder of paper repository as references.

 ```{#lst:dir .bash caption="Sample contents of a Popper repository."}